-26.4 Choice and Consent Driven Sharing
+26.4.
+Choice and Consent Driven Sharing

-They will give data principals a choice to opt-in/opt out of the NDHE and take their consent in accordance with Clause 9 of this Policy prior to accessing, sharing or processing any of their personal data.
+They will take consent from data principals in accordance with Clause 9 of this Policy prior to accessing, sharing or processing any of their personal data.
 This consent will be free, informed, clear and specific in respect of the purpose identified in the privacy notice issued under Clause 10 of this Policy.

-26.5 Purpose Limitation
+26.5.
+Purpose Limitation